ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The AS MUST include the 'expires_in' parameter.
 Other means for the AS to specify the lifetime of Access Tokens are out of the scope of this document.

-* The AS MUST include the 'scope' parameter, when the value included in the Access Token differs from the one specified by the joining node in the request.
+* The AS MUST include the 'scope' parameter, when the value included in the Access Token differs from the one specified by the joining node in the Authorization Request.
 In such a case, the second element of each scope entry MUST be present, and specifies the set of roles that the joining node is actually authorized to take in the OSCORE group for that scope entry, encoded as specified in {{ssec-auth-req}}.

 Furthermore, if the AS uses the extended format of scope defined in {{Section 7 of I-D.ietf-ace-key-groupcomm}} for the 'scope' claim of the Access Token, the first element of the CBOR sequence {{RFC8742}} MUST be the CBOR integer with value SEM_ID_TBD, defined in {{iana-scope-semantics}} of this document (REQ28).
 This indicates that the second element of the CBOR sequence, as conveying the actual access control information, follows the scope semantics defined for this application profile in {{sec-format-scope}} of this document.

 ## Token Transferring {#ssec-token-post}

-The exchange of Token Transfer Request and Response is defined in {{Section 3.3 of I-D.ietf-ace-key-groupcomm}}.
+The exchange of Token Transfer Request and Token Transfer Response is defined in {{Section 3.3 of I-D.ietf-ace-key-groupcomm}}.
 In addition to that, the following applies.

-* The Token Transfer Request MAY additionally contain the following parameters, which, if included, MUST have the corresponding values (OPT2):
+* The Token Transfer Request MAY additionally contain the following parameters, which, if included, MUST have the corresponding values defined below (OPT2):

-   - 'ecdh_info' defined in {{ecdh-info}} of this document, with value the CBOR simple value "null" (0xf6) to request information about the ECDH algorithm, the ECDH algorithm parameters, the ECDH key parameters and about the exact format of authentication credentials used in the groups that the client has been authorized to join.
+   - 'ecdh_info' defined in {{ecdh-info}} of this document, with value the CBOR simple value "null" (0xf6) to request information about the ECDH algorithm, the ECDH algorithm parameters, the ECDH key parameters and the exact format of authentication credentials used in the groups that the Client has been authorized to join.
 This is relevant in case the joining node supports the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

-   - 'kdc_dh_creds' defined in {{gm-dh-info}} of this document, with value the CBOR simple value "null" (0xf6) to request the Diffie-Hellman authentication credentials of the Group Manager for the groups that the client has been authorized to join.
+   - 'kdc_dh_creds' defined in {{gm-dh-info}} of this document, with value the CBOR simple value "null" (0xf6) to request the Diffie-Hellman authentication credentials of the Group Manager for the groups that the Client has been authorized to join.
 That is, each of such authentication credentials includes a Diffie-Hellman public key of the Group Manager.
 This is relevant in case the joining node supports the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

    Alternatively, the joining node may retrieve this information by other means.

 * The 'kdcchallenge' parameter contains a dedicated nonce N_S generated by the Group Manager.
 For the N\_S value, it is RECOMMENDED to use a 8-byte long random nonce.
 The joining node can use this nonce in order to prove the possession of its own private key, upon joining the group (see {{ssec-join-req-sending}}).

-    The 'kdcchallenge' parameter MAY be omitted from the Token Transfer Response, if the 'scope' of the Access Token specifies only the role "monitor" or only the role "verifier" or only a combination of the two, for each and every of the specified groups.
+    The 'kdcchallenge' parameter MAY be omitted from the Token Transfer Response, if the 'scope' of the Access Token specifies only the role "monitor" or only the role "verifier" or only the two roles combined, for each and every of the specified groups.

 * If the 'sign_info' parameter is present in the response, the following applies for each element 'sign_info_entry'.